cobleg/FacilityBenchmarking/Integration-cost-estimation.md

 - reverse load duration curve

 The key steps for this procedure are:
-1. Calculate the screening curves for each electricity supply technology deployed in a specified electricity system
+1. Calculate the normalised screening curves for each electricity supply technology deployed in a specified electricity system.
+The normalised screening curve is in unit cost terms.
+For example, unit cost of $/kW
 2. Calculate the reverse load duration curve for the electricity system specified in step 1
 3. Calculate the intersection point coordinates between each pair of screening curves, segment the reverse load duration curve according to the hour coordinate of each intersection pair
 4. For each segment of the reverse load duration curve, create a rank order list of the deployed technology from lowest cost to highest cost